Environment Department

 The FIG Environment Department, within the Directorate of Policy, Economic & Corporate Services, was created in October 2020 to strengthen FIG’s environmental function, increasing capacity for evaluating, regulating, managing, monitoring and responding to possible environmental effects and risks.
 We’re a small department, but we aim to play an important role.

-Now that the Environment Strategy is published and the Island Plan has a large Environmental Focus there are many different work streams that the Environment department is working on including such areas as:
+Working from the Environment Strategy, and the Island Plan which has a large Environmental Focus, there are many different work streams that the Environment department is working on including such areas as:

-• The land restoration programme, both on Stanley Common and other FIG owned land,
+- The habitat restoration programme, both on Stanley Common and other FIG owned land,

 As well as all day to day operational and administrative tasks such as: